jobfeikens/tutter-radio/README.md

-# tutter-radio
+# Tutter Radio

+A client/server application that allows any number of listeners to listen to music playlists simultaneously.

-### Features
+### Key features
 - Server written in Rust
-- Client written in Flutter
+- Web client made with Flutter
-- Communication using websockets
+- Communication using protobuf messages over websockets
-- Audio encoding/decoding using Opus
+- Opus audio codec
 - Audio playback using web audio api